umutcangulmez/AsteriskOSM/README.md

 ## Day 2: VNF Runtime Operations

-Adding an extension to a user, creating a SIP account and restarting asterisk service is written as a Runtime Operations.
+Adding an extension to a user, creating a SIP account and restarting asterisk service are written as Runtime Operations.

 ```python
 def addextension(self,event):